Battle of Charlotte: Background

 Pursuant to the British "southern strategy" for winning the American Revolutionary War, British forces had captured Charleston, South Carolina early in 1780, and had driven Continental Army forces from South Carolina.
-Following his route of a second Continental Army at Camden in August 1780, British General Lord Cornwallis paused with his army in the Waxhaws region of northern South Carolina.
+Following his rout of the Continental Army at Camden in August 1780, British General Lord Cornwallis paused with his army in the Waxhaws region of northern South Carolina.
 Believing British and Loyalist forces to be in control of Georgia and South Carolina, he decided to turn north and address the threat posed by the Continental Army remnants in North Carolina.
 In mid-September he began moving north toward Charlotte, North Carolina.

 Cornwallis' movements were shadowed by militia companies from North and South Carolina.
 One force under Thomas Sumter stayed back and harassed British and Loyalist outposts in the South Carolina backcountry, while another, led by Major William R. Davie, maintained fairly close contact with portions of his force as Cornwallis moved northward.
 Davie surprised a detachment of Cornwallis' Loyalist forces at Wahab's Plantation on September 20, and then moved on to Charlotte, where he set up an ambush to harass Cornwallis' vanguard.

 Charlotte was then a small town, with two main roads crossing at the town center, where the Mecklenburg County courthouse dominated the intersection.
 The southern facade of the courthouse had a series of pillars, between which a stone wall about 3.5 ft high had been constructed to provide an area that served as the local market.
 Davie positioned three rows of militia at and north of the courthouse, with one behind the stone wall, and placed cavalry companies on the east and west sides of the courthouse, covering the roads leading away in those directions.
 Finally, he put a company of 20 men behind a house on the southern road, where he was expecting the British advance.

 As his column approached Charlotte, Cornwallis would normally have sent Lieutenant Colonel Banastre Tarleton and his British Legion to investigate the town.
-However, Tarleton was ill, so Cornwallis gave the assignment to Tarleton's subordinate, Major George Hanger, an impetuous young Englishman from an aristocratic family.
-Cornwallis ordered Hanger to cautiously enter the town and check for militia, which he expected to be in the area.
+However, Tarleton was ill, so Cornwallis assigned Tarleton's subordinate, Major George Hanger, to enter the town and check for militia, which he expected to be in the area.